-In the event of a chimney fire, keep the stove door, ash drawer, and all dampers on the stove closed.
+In the event of a chimney fire, keep the stove door, the ash container, and all dampers on the stove closed.
 In an emergency, call the fire service.

 ■ We recommend that you get a chimney sweep to check the chimney before using the stove again